andybalham/blog-source-code/blog-posts/lambda-layers-part-1.md

       \services.ts (ICustomerStore, IAccountStore)
    \application
       \ApplicationStack.ts (use SSM parameters for table names)
-      \CustomerUpdateHandler.ts
+      \
-      \CustomerUpdateHandler.AccountUpdaterFunction-v1.ts (with all code in it)
+      \CustomerUpdatedHandler.AccountUpdaterFunctionV1.ts (with all code in it)
-      \CustomerUpdateHandler.AccountUpdaterFunction-v2.ts (using domain-contracts and data-access)
+      \CustomerUpdatedHandler.AccountUpdaterFunctionV2.ts (using domain-contracts and data-access)
 \test
+   \cdk-app-test.ts (CustomerStoreTestStack, AccountStoreTestStack and CustomerUpdatedHandlerTestStack)
    \application
       \CustomerUpdatedHandler.AccountUpdaterFunction.test.ts
          - Jest-based unit tests mocking the repositories